-Work in Progress or WIP, as the name suggests are the goods that are not complete and are at some stage of production.
+As the name suggests, work in progress, or WIP, are the goods that are not complete and are at some stage of production.
 The item is inclusive of entire raw materials that go into the production.
 It also includes the cost of processing.
-Cost of processing is significant because each semi-finish product moves through the various manufacturing steps.
+The cost of processing is significant because each semi-finish product moves through the various manufacturing steps.

 Usually, there are three types of inventory: